In-Depth Comparison

 The Designer vs. Business Owner Reality

-If you browse discussions on Reddit or talk to agencies who have used both, a common theme emerges: Webflow is built for Designers.
+In our experience migrating over a dozen high-traffic sites from Webflow to WordPress, a common theme emerges: Webflow is built for Designers.
 WordPress is built for Business Owners.

 3 Friction Points Real Teams Report